Arin0402/Data-structures-and-Algorithms/28Java/000_Java_Foundation.md

     - Final or constant class
         - class declared with final keyword
-        - members are also declared with final keyword
+        - Member variables are not final by default
         - final methods can not be overridden
         - can not be inherited by another subclass
         - In Java, declaring a class as final means that the class cannot be subclassed (i.e., no other class can extend this class).
-This does not automatically make the data members of the class immutable.
         - If you want to prevent the data members of a class from being changed, you need to declare each data member as final.
 This ensures that once a data member is assigned a value, it cannot be reassigned.

         NOTE - It is mandatory to initialze the final variable
              - final int pi = 31.4; (correct)
              - final int pi; (wrong)

+             - We can intialize it in constructor also but only once

         - final variable can be inherited.